bryerton/esper-tool/README.rst

 Installation
 ------------
-  The recommendation installation method is via pip.
+The recommended installation method is via pip

   To install:
     `pip install esper-tool`
   To upgrade:
     `pip install -U esper-tool`

 Interactive
 -----------